timberyard/oklahoma/README.md

 2 if the build process failed due to build errors
 ```

-The repos will be checked out into subdirectoreis of the current working dir.
+The repos will be checked out into the output directory specified in the config.

 ### $PWD/config.yaml